Hemilepidotus

-Hemilepidotus, the Irish lords, is a genus of ray-finned fishes belonging to the family Agonidae, the poachers and sea ravens.
-These fishes are found in northern Pacific, northern Atlantic and Arctic oceans.
+Hemilepidotus, the Irish lords, is a genus of ray-finned fishes and the only member of the family Hemilepidotidae.
+These fishes are found in the northern Pacific Ocean and adjacent regions of the Arctic Ocean.

+They were previously placed as the subfamily Hemilepidotinae in the family Agonidae, the poachers and sea ravens.
+However, a 2026 study found it to form a distinct clade with Nautichthys and Hemitripteridae, and morphologically distinct enough to deserve its own family.

 Species

 There are currently six recognized species in this genus: